BDC Hamburger Icon

 • Follow up via email or text with payment reminders.

-By keeping detailed and accurate records of your invoices, you can spot customers who fail to pay on time and reward those who are always early.
+By keeping detailed and accurate records of your invoices, you can identify customers who fail to pay on time and reward those who always pay early.

 Did You Know?Did you know

-According to the Truist Bank survey, 84 percent of small business owners reported experiencing cash flow problems.
-Increase your collection activity and invoice regularly to help keep cash flowing.
+Cash flow problems can devastate a small business.
+According to SCORE, 82 percent of businesses that fail do so because of cash flow issues.
+It's wise to increase your collection activity and invoice regularly to help keep cash flowing.

 8. Stay on top of tax deadlines.

 Individuals usually pay taxes once per year.
 However, many small businesses file estimated quarterly tax payments.
-Quarterly payments need to be made on self-employment tax (including Social Security tax and Medicare tax) and income tax on your company’s profits.
+Quarterly payments must be made on self-employment tax, including Social Security tax and Medicare tax, and income tax on your company’s profits.

 Follow these steps to determine whether you must pay quarterly taxes: